Toloka/docs/en/template-builder/templates/text-recognition.md

   {% endcut %}

-- [field.text](../reference/field.checkbox.md): Adds a field for entering a short text.
+- [field.text](../reference/field.text.md): Adds a field for entering a short text.

-  Use the [conditions.required](../reference/conditions.md) component inside the `validation` property to check that the Toloker filled in the text field before sending the response to the task.
+  Use the [conditions.required](../reference/conditions.md) component inside the `validation` property to check that a Toloker filled in the text field.

   {% cut "Show code" %}